Promoing diversity & inclusion and Health management

 Support for employees’ career development and work-life balance

-We will create a workplace culture where work and home life are comfortably balanced by making various programs well known to employees, through improvement and dissemination of brochures which explain the programs.
+We are creating a workplace culture where work and home life are comfortably balanced by supporting employees in various ways, including improving and disseminating brochures explaining the relevant programs and guides for employees facing life events as well as for their managers.
 We also provide to managers training concerning unconscious bias and diversity management.

 Realizing the work life balance as a means to enable people with diverse situations perform well in the workplace